ujjwalgoyal19/aio-bot/README.md

 ## Credit

-Thanks to [Bing Chat for all Browsers](https://github.com/anaclumos/bing-chat-for-all-browsers) and [Framer](https://github.com/MartinWie/Framer) for providing solutions to my project.
-Their code was instrumental in helping me overcome issues related to Bing Chat availability and iframes.
+Thanks to [Bing Chat for all Browsers](https://github.com/anaclumos/bing-chat-for-all-browsers) and [Framer](https://github.com/MartinWie/Framer) for solutions relevant to my project.
+Their code was helpful in helping me overcome issues related to Bing Chat availability and iframes.